The-File/SK-Fixed/README.md

 Note: Stable Java 20 works as well, via https://jdk.java.net/20/.

+## Steps if the game does not boot on fresh windows 10/11 installs:

+### Specifically if you haven't tried these patches yet, and SK does not work out of the box at all with its default Java.

+### Install Java 6 from https://archive.org/details/jdk-6u45 before trying the Java 21 patchset.

 # For GH trying to fix Java 21 compatibility (Users ignore, meant for GH devs):

 1. Remove "jvmarg = -XX:+AggressiveOpts" from getdown.txt.
 It is an invalid unrecognized argument in more recent versions.